moptipyapps.prodsched package

 routes: Final[tuple[tuple[int, ...], ...]]

-the product routes, i.e., the machines through which each product must pass
+the product routes, i.e., the stations through which each product must pass

 warehous_at_t0: Final[tuple[int, ...]]